gtanner/ripple.apache.proposal/proposal.md

 =========

 The project is currently opensourced and managed by a small team at Research in Motion.
-We are starting to have some more community engagement but the project needs more.
-Our team overlaps highly with the Cordova group and watching the success for that project in Apache as inspired us to put ripple there as well.
+We are starting to have some more community engagement but the project could benefit from greater exposure in the opne source cummunity.
+Our team overlaps highly with the Cordova group.
+Watching the success for that project in Apache has inspired us to contribute Ripple to the ASF as well.

-Ripple fills a large gap in the toolset for most mobile web developers between development on the desktop and the phone.
+Ripple fills a large gap in the toolset for most mobile web developers between development on the desktop and testing on the physical device.

 Current Status
 ==============